-I first visited the Mother City in 1997, shortly after apartheid was abolished (in 1991), and am amazed to see the development the city, and South Africa, has undergone.
+I first visited the Mother City in 1997, shortly after apartheid was abolished (in 1991), and have always been completely taken by the pleasant, laidback lifestyle in this gorgeous coastal city.

-On my first visit to Cape Town I experienced all the main sights, like Robben Island (where Nelson Mandela was imprisoned for 18 years), the District 6 Museum and the iconic Table Mountain.
+On my first visit to Cape Town I experienced all the essential sights, like Robben Island (where Nelson Mandela was imprisoned for 18 years), the District 6 Museum and the iconic Table Mountain.

-All worth a visit but every time I return to Cape Town I aim to discover and explore new areas, experiences and interesting (day) trips.
+All worth a visit but every time I return to Cape Town I aim to discover and explore new areas and experiences.

 Accommodation in Cape Town

-I was based in one of the charming cottages in Waterkant, the perfect, and quite safe, base for exploring the ocean front, the city and the hinterlands.
+I have on several occasions stayed in one of the charming cottages in Waterkant, the perfect, and quite safe, base for exploring the ocean front, the city and the hinterlands.

 Both cottages are managed by De Waterkant Cottages.